2019 Food Tour of Central Japan

 SUGGESTED POST TOUR EXTENSION

 If you wish to stay on in Japan after your tour, there is a wealth of interesting places to visit and things to do.
-Many guests like to visit Hiroshima with the A-Bomb museum and the nearby island of Miyajima.
+Many guests like to visit Hiroshima with the A-Bomb museum and the nearby exquisit island of Miyajima.
 Why not talk to your Journey to the East team about this option?

 - 12 nights accommodation with daily breakfast